asreview/asreview-extension-vocab-extractor/README.md

 ## Getting started

-Run install the new classifier with:
+Install the new classifier with:

 ```bash
 pip install .